Engaging media and minorities to act for peacebuilding (EMMAP)

-In Ghana and Senegal, coverage of conflicts can be problematic, when compared with coverage of other social issues.
-Conflict reportage occurs on a reactive basis and often lacks careful assessment or thorough investigation.
-Often, the hostility and violence against minorities that leads to conflict, fuels or is fuelled by unethical reporting and unprofessional media coverage.
-This is the case particularly during elections, when social issues become divisive.
+In Ghana and Senegal, coverage of conflicts can be problematic compared to coverage of other social issues.
+Conflict reportage occurs reactively and often lacks careful assessment or thorough investigation.
+Often, the hostility and violence against minorities that leads to conflict fuels or is fuelled by unethical reporting and unprofessional media coverage.
+This is the case, particularly during elections when social issues become divisive.

 In Sierra Leone, media houses and practitioners regularly face at least one of the following violations: intimidation, harassment, humiliation, arrest, detention, and physical attacks.

-Overall, when it comes to covering minorities, the media in Ghana, Senegal and Sierra Leone faces several major issues.
+Overall, regarding covering minorities, the media in Ghana, Senegal and Sierra Leone faces several major issues.
 These include, for example, a lack of: understanding about minority issues and their connections with conflicts, representation of minorities in the workforce, professional development opportunities, knowledge on how to report effectively without costly equipment, and knowledge of ethical standards in journalism – to name a few.